scduvall/craigslist-test/README.md

 2. `node extract_craigslist.js`

-      This will run a scraping script on the Craigslist Raleigh Apartment Search URL (https://raleigh.craigslist.org/search/apa), and save key data into the `apartments` table.
+      This will run a scraping script on the Craigslist Raleigh Apartment Search URL (https://raleigh.craigslist.org/search/apa), and save key data into the `apartments` table for the first 120 search results.

 3. `node server.js`